 Why Bipolar and Addiction Often Occur Together

 It is not uncommon for a person to experience both bipolar and addiction.
-Some people with bipolar disorder turn to drugs or alcohol to cope with the symptoms they have.
+Some people with bipolar disorder turn to drugs or alcohol to cope with their symptoms.
 This can lead to addiction, especially when it continues over time.
 Because bipolar disorder is a lifelong condition, it is only possible to manage mood swings and symptoms.
 Using drugs or alcohol to do so can lead to numerous health complications and the risk of overdose.
 Eventually, these substances are unlikely to provide the relief you need.

 A person with the need for bipolar and addiction treatment needs to receive that treatment simultaneously.
 Co-occurring disorders like this (mental health disorders, along with addiction) need to be adequately treated to minimize the risk of relapse.
-Medications like Lithium and others can be used to help, and talk therapy is beneficial as well.
+Medications like Lithium and others can be used to help, and talk therapy is also beneficial.

-Our team offers a range of therapy options that can help you overcome the ups and downs of bipolar disorder.
-If you are experiencing these, some medications and solutions can help to minimize the onset of symptoms and give you more ability to control the way you feel.
+At Greater Boston Addiction Centers, our team offers a range of therapy options that can help you overcome the ups and downs of bipolar disorder.
+If you are experiencing these, some medications and solutions can help minimize the onset of symptoms and give you more ability to control how you feel.
 Treatment starts with any of our programs and therapy options.
 Learn more about them, including: